fdsCG/java-common-pitfalls/markdowns/welcome.md

 # Welcome!

-This playground lists the most common mistakes made by unexperienced Java programmers.
+This playground lists the most common pitfalls.

 The source code of this playground is on [GitHub](https://github.com), please feel free to come up with proposals to enhance this list!

 # Immutable String